nryoung/algorithms/README.rst

 License:
 --------

 Copyright (c) 2012 by Nic Young and contributors.
-See Authors.rst for more details
+See AUTHORS.rst for more details

 Some rights reserved.